Joselop18/Joselop18/README.md

 🎨 Passionate about Junior Programmer development, creative programming and creating educational content for developers.

-🌱 Currently exploring React, Node.js, Express, databases and deployment with Vercel.
+🌱 Currently exploring React, Node.js, Express, databases and deployment with Vercel and Firebase.

 🤝 Open to collaborate on open source projects, creative tools and anything that brings value to the dev community.